 As the first families’ children began to grow they established their own pre-school.
-This naturally led on to the creation of the Primary School and the development of the concept for a unique, bilingual, bicultural curriculum, which has since been a model for other schools.
+This naturally led, in turn, to the creation of the Primary School and the development of the concept for a unique, bilingual, bicultural curriculum, which has since been a model for other schools.

-Bruno wanted the Village to have a place where people could explore their spirituality, but did not want there to be individual places of worship – Synagogue, Church or Mosque.
+Bruno wanted the community to have a place where people could explore their spirituality, but did not want there to be individual places of worship – Synagogue, Church or Mosque.
 Instead, the Doumia / Sakinah / House of Silence was created as a place for meditation, prayer and reflection.
 Since his death, the Pluralistic Spiritual Centre has been built in his memory.
 Its activities draw inspiration from the resources and spiritual traditions of the Middle East and the world at large.
-Today it is one of the most important interfaith centres in Israel.
+Today, under the leadership of Director Hezzi Schouster, it is one of the most important interfaith centres in Israel.
 Followers of faith come together to share religious teachings and commentaries, and to celebrate their festivals.
 It also does outreach work within Israel to create better understanding between communities.

 Some other examples of how our donors have contributed to educational resources are: books for the library in English, Hebrew and Arabic; science and playground equipment; IT and computers; synthetic lawn and shade canopy for a large sport/recreation area; children’s summer camps; teachers’ language courses.

 The outreach work of the School for Peace (SfP) is particularly relevant to young people who will be tomorrow’s leaders.
 The Youth Encounter Programme was the SfP’s first venture into the field of conflict transformation.
 It has been developed as a residential workshop at NSWaS for up to 60 high school students, 30 from a Jewish school and 30 from a Palestinian Arab school.
 A large number of schools from all over Israel take part in this programme, which has run successfully for over 30 years, and has become one of the major projects we support.